Why People React To Corn

 How I Personally Decrease Lectins, Enzyme Inhibitors & Phytates In Food in general

+You can decrease corn and other intolerances by removing lectins, enzyme inhibitors and phytates from foods.
 I use whole grains and legumes all the time.
-In fact, daily.
+In fact, I use them on a daily basis.
 I soak them for at least 24 hours with a home-made bacterial starter made specifically for them or with legumes in water.
 This is a process that many cultures have used to eat these foods through-out her/history.
 The grains are fermented and sprouted during the soaking process.
 Hard shelled legumes are not fermented, but they do sprout.

 Corn is a special candidate in that it has been soured both by a lacto-fermentation process (acidic process), as are most of the seed foods, but is also processed with ash or calcium hydroxide which is an alkaline process.
 Historically, this was from wood ashes leached with water.
 Now people use food-grade calcium hydroxide, or calcium magnesium carbonate.
 The ash/calcium hydroxide method has been used historically by many Mexican people to prevent pelagra.